Tampa 2nd Offense DUI Lawyer

 Facing the aftermath of a second offense DUI can be overwhelming and stressful.
 The consequences could be dire, and you will want someone in your corner who knows how to help.
 The legal team at Jeff Marshall Law is prepared to help you develop your case, gather the necessary evidence to support your claim, and advocate on your behalf in court if it comes to that.

 DUIs can be destructive to your personal and public life.
 It is important that you retain counsel quickly to build a case.
-Contact us to schedule a consultation as soon as you can.
+Contact us to schedule a free consultation as soon as you can.

 Testimonials